Are Agentless Continuous Deployments necessary for Modern Software Architecture?

 • Agent Maintenance – Not Applicable

 • Firewall & Relay Configuration – No difference

-• Containers and Cloud – No extra work
+• Containers and Cloud – No extra work, no side car

 • Cost – No agent based licensing

 • Platform Support – DeployHub supports Windows, UNIX, Linux, iSeries, OpenVMS, Tandem, Stratus, IBM4690, Tru64, and more.

 In conclusion, agentless solutions place dramatically less demand on the full continuous delivery pipeline.
 With DeployHub, a standard release automation process can be adopted across all environments so you can release new anywhere and anytime.